 As the HSE profession slowly breaks away from the comforts of tradition, today’s leaders are increasingly embracing the power of vulnerability and rather than avoiding failure, they are welcoming a culture of acceptance and learning.

 Instead of conditioning tomorrow’s EHS professionals to know the right answers and to rely on technical know-how, EHS leaders are now looking for individuals who can collaborate and engage with key stakeholders in order to understand risks, especially when they are uncertain.

 The modern workplace is agile and ever-evolving.
 It is crucial that HSE professionals are able to capitalise on opportunities to adapt in the face of change and challenging circumstances.

 EHS leaders are creating a shift that requires individuals to bounce back and be resilient in the face of adversity.
 The ability to embrace change and tackle setbacks head-on will help individuals drive the EHS agenda forward.

 Feedback is arguably one of the most valuable assets to the growth of any individual or organisation.
 That being said, human beings tend to shy away from unfavourable feedback.
 We condition ourselves to fixate on the potentially negative repercussions, rather than the potential for growth.

 EHS leaders need individuals who are flexible to change and who actively seek constructive feedback – regardless of how desirable or undesirable it may be – to improve wherever possible.
 There is much to be learned when things go ‘wrong’ but there is a great deal more to be learned when things go ‘right’.

-If you’re looking for a useful resource to help you build a career in the EHS profession or would like more insight into the skills that employers are looking for, download a copy of our recent whitepaper, Co-creating the future of Health & Safety leadership development.
+If you’re looking for a useful resource to help you build a career in the EHS profession or would like more insight into the skills that employers are looking for, visit our Career Advice hub to download a copy of our 'How to Start a Career in Health & Safety' Advice Guide.